 Israelis and Palestinians have clashed over claims to the Holy Land for decades, a conflict that has long been one of the world’s most intractable.
 Although the United States is a strong supporter of Israel, it has traditionally tried to advance a diplomatic solution that would reconcile the competing claims of the two parties.

 Multiple U.S. administrations have proposed road maps for a peace process that would result in two states, one Israeli and one Palestinian.
-However, many critics say prospects for a so-called two-state solution have dimmed with President Donald J. Trump’s controversial policy pivots on core components of the conflict, including Jerusalem’s status and Israeli settlements in the West Bank.
+However, critics say prospects for a two-state solution dimmed under President Donald J. Trump, who implemented a slew of controversial policies regarding core components of the conflict.
+Policy shifts announced by President Joe Biden could undo some of those decisions, while others are likely to remain unchanged, including that on Jerusalem’s status.

 What is the Israeli-Palestinian conflict about?